 Born May 29, 1995 in the Pryor Mountain Wild Horse Range

-Cloud is a pale palomino wild stallion living in the Pryor Mountains on the Montana/Wyoming border, a range the Crow Indians called the Arrowheads.
-Cloud has been documented from the day of his birth by Emmy-winning filmmaker & TCF’s Executive Director Ginger Kathrens.
-Her films about Cloud, “Cloud: Wild Stallions of the Rockies,” “Cloud’s Legacy: The Wild Stallion Returns,” and the latest film “Cloud: Challenge of the Stallions” aired on PBS’ Nature series and represent the only continuous documentation of a wild animal from birth in our hemisphere.
+Cloud is a pale palomino wild stallion who lived in the Pryor Mountains on the Montana/Wyoming border, a range the Crow Indians called the Arrowheads.
+Cloud was been documented from the day of his birth until his presumed death by Emmy-winning filmmaker & TCF’s Executive Director Ginger Kathrens.
+Her films about Cloud, “Cloud: Wild Stallions of the Rockies,” “Cloud’s Legacy: The Wild Stallion Returns,” and the latest film “Cloud: Challenge of the Stallions” aired on PBS’ Nature series and represent the only continuous documentation of a wild animal from birth in the Northern Hemisphere.
 Ginger’s chronicles of Cloud have been compared to Jane Goodall’s work with chimpanzees in Africa.
 She has also written three books about Cloud.
 Cloud disappeared in late 2016 and his body has never been found; appropriate for a legend.

 The pale, flashy mustang is the son of the elegant black stallion, Raven, and the bright palomino mare, Phoenix.
 Cloud represents a rare color in his Pryor home, which is why he has always been released, despite being rounded up numerous times.
 However, many of his family members have not been as lucky and have been removed by the Bureau of Land Management (BLM) through either helicopter stampedes or bait trapping operations.
 In the spring of 2011, Congress declared Cloud an ambassador for all wild horses living in the American West.